-We wanted to recognize Communication students who work hard to go above and beyond coming to class and truly make a difference in the department, student media organization(s), and/or the community.
-As a parallel to our Alum Spotlight, our Student Showcase offers students an opportunity to lift up those who truly stand out, allows others an opportunity to conceptualize their academic path, and evoke inspiration through various careers that stem from a degree in Communication.
+We wanted to recognize Communication and Visual Arts students who work hard to go above and beyond coming to class and truly make a difference in the department, student media organization(s), and/or the community.
+As a parallel to our Alum Spotlight, our Student Showcase offers students an opportunity to lift up those who truly stand out, allows others an opportunity to conceptualize their academic path, and evoke inspiration through various careers that stem from their degree.
 Faculty, staff, and students are encouraged to submit a nomination for any student currently attending Valpo.
 Please email us with any questions or click here to nominate a student who stands out!

 Q) What brought you to Valpo?